 - 1. Verification of impulse moment principle - 2.
-Study and trial on impulse water turbine (Pelton wheel) and plotting of main characteristics - 3.
-Study and trial on impulse water turbine (Pelton wheel) and plotting of operating characteristics - 4.
-Study and trial on any one hydraulic reaction turbine and plotting of main characteristics - 5.
-Study and trial on any one hydraulic reaction turbine and plotting of operating characteristics - 6.
-Study and trial on centrifugal pump and plotting operating characteristics - 7.
-Study and trial of rotary compressors. - 8.
-Visit to hydro/steam power plant and report to be submitted. - 9.
+Study and trial on impulse water turbine (Pelton wheel) and plotting of main and operating characteristics - 3.
+Study and trial on any one hydraulic reaction turbine and plotting of main and operating characteristics - 4.
+Study and trial on centrifugal pump and plotting operating characteristics - 5.
+Study and trial of rotary compressors. - 6.
+Visit to hydro/steam power plant and report to be submitted. - 7.
 Performance Test on Gear (Oil) Pump Test Rig